 This teaching case poses a seemingly simple question: was Merkel’s implementation of her policy decision to suspend the Dublin Protocol successful?
-The case allows students to consider the short- and long-term political, moral, economic and humanitarian impact of Merkel’s decision, the obstacles to policy delivery and the likelihood that the country’s efforts would lead to successful integration of the refugees into Germany society.
-Students are asked to consider the roles of the federal, state and local governments as well as the myriad stakeholders---German citizens, the refugees, European Union countries, NGOs, volunteers and the like—while assessing the policy delivery scheme.
+The case allows students to consider the short- and long-term political, moral, economic, and humanitarian impact of Merkel’s decision, the obstacles to policy delivery, and the likelihood that the country’s efforts would lead to successful integration of the refugees into German society.
+Students are asked to consider the roles of the federal, state, and local governments as well as the myriad stakeholders—German citizens, the refugees, European Union countries, NGOs, volunteers, and the like—while assessing the policy delivery scheme.

 After analyzing and discussing the case, students should be able to: